aalias01/uw-commute-planner/README.md

 ## How The Planner Decides

-The planner works backwards from upcoming departures of the selected final bus.
+The planner works backwards from upcoming departures at the selected destination.

-For each candidate final-bus trip, it:
+For each candidate trip, it:

-1. Finds the latest train that can still physically make that bus.
+1. Finds the latest train that can still physically make that destination.
-2. For Walk mode, calculates when you would need to leave Odegaard to catch that train.
+2. For Walk mode (Odegaard start), calculates when you would need to leave Odegaard to catch that train.
-3. For Bus mode, checks Bus 44, 372, and 45 to find a feeder bus that still makes the train platform in time.
+3. For Bus mode (Odegaard start), checks Bus 44, 372, and 45 to find a feeder bus that still makes the train platform in time.
+4. For U-District Station start, skips steps 2–3 entirely and goes straight to train selection.
+5. For Train only destination, skips the final-bus lookup and ends the card at the train arrival.
-4. Scores the result by:
+6. Scores the result by:
    - least waiting at the final station
    - then least extra transfer wait earlier in the trip
    - then earlier departure when otherwise tied
-5. Returns the best option plus one backup when available.
+7. Returns the best option plus one backup when available.

 The result is not just “a route.”
 It is a recommendation for **what to do now**.